jcostom/guides/librenms-homelab/README.md

 # Containerized LibreNMS install with SSL reverse proxy

-This guide grew out of my homelab setup, where I've installed LibreNMS using Docker on an Ubuntu Linux VM, running on an ESXi 6.5 host.
+This guide grew out of a combo of a [Reddit post](https://www.reddit.com/r/networking/comments/6usj21/prebuilt_librenms_oxidized_config_backup_rsyslog/) and my homelab setup, where I've installed LibreNMS using Docker on an Ubuntu Linux VM, running on an ESXi 6.5 host.
 In our setup, the only externally-exposed networking is for the nginx reverse proxy we'll employ to provide a single means of accessing everything we're installing.

 Since we're not exposing a bunch of ports outside the host, how do we accomplish the magic of cross-container interactions without lots of extra work (like container IPAM, etc.) then?
 We'll use a custom Docker bridge, which makes use of Docker's embedded DNS services to support inter-container communication.